HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-    Sometimes including an *example* value is not necessary, including:
+    Sometimes including an *example* is not necessary, including:

     - When a field imports a core or module schema (*e.g.* `donor_organism.medical_history`) because the core and module schema fields will have their own examples
     - When including an example for the field could bias data contributors (*e.g.* `donor_organism.biomaterial_id`)